viento-group/kubernetes-monitoring-telegram-bot/README.md

 Name | Default Value | Description
 ---- | ------------- | -----------
-telegram.bot-token | | Default telegram bot token
+telegram.bot-token | | Default telegram bot token.
 telegram.kubewatch-bot-token | | Telegram bot token for Kubewatch notifications.
 If not specified, `TELEGRAM_BOT_TOKEN` will be used. application.logging-level | info | Logging level.
-Available: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `off`. `info` is recommended for production use. server.port | 8080 | Port, on which application should work.
+Available: `trace`, `debug`, `info`, `warn`, `error`, `fatal`, `off`. `info` is recommended for production use. logging.file.path | | Path to logging file. logging.file.name | kubernetes-monitoring-telegram-bot.log | Logging file name. server.port | 8080 | Port, on which application should work.

 See how to pass launch command parameters in [Running application](#running-application) section.